qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/rasterprojections.rst

 Extract projection
 ------------------
-Extracts the projection of a raster file and writes it into a world-file.
+Extracts the projection of a raster file and writes it into a `world` file with extension :file:`.wld`.
 The algorithm is derived from the `GDAL srsinfo utility <https://www.gdal.org/gdalsrsinfo.html>`_ .

 ``Default menu``: :menuselection:`Raster --> Projections`